ChangeDev/api-doc-gen/README.md

 # api-doc-gen
-Get swagger.json from localhost, and generate unline api document.
+Get swagger.json, generate unline api document.

  1. Clone this project to you computer.
  2. Start your swagger-integrated application.